nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

 - 3a.
-The given contact details/ index is invalid.
+The given contact details/index is invalid.

   - 3a1.
 AddressBook shows an error message.